maryi/CSCW-Project/Project report/ReportDocument.md

 ## LIMITATIONS

-Our two biggest limitations in this endeavor are the novelty of the MoCA framework and time.
+Our two biggest limitations in this endeavor are the novelty of the MoCA framework and the availablity of time to develop the application.

 We are basing our work on the MoCA framework which is a novel framework for describing CSCW, so we might be limiting our development by choosing this approach.
 The MoCA framework was designed to give a common way of describing collaborative work and was not designed specifically for classification.
 Due to this there have been some challenges using it for classification.
 To overcome this limitation, we have had to add or make modifications to dimensions from the MoCA framework to obtain a better classification system for collaborative applications.